SE::Startpage - Startpage.com search results parser

 Results processing

-A-Parser allows you to process results directly during scraping, and in this section we have provided the most popular use cases for the Startpage scraper
+A-Parser allows you to process results directly during parsing; in this section, we have provided the most popular cases for the Startpage parser

 Link deduplication